Information for Incoming Students

 You should also be familiar with the Payroll schedule, cut-off dates, and the acronyms that may show up on your pay advice.
 Please consult the Payroll website at: http://hr.acadiau.ca/employment/payroll.html

-Your payroll forms for the above mentioned awards MUST be submitted to the Graduate Studies Office no later than September 15th if you wish to use the funds to pay your tuition.
+Your payroll forms for the above mentioned awards MUST be submitted to the Graduate Studies Office prior to the start date of the semester.
 If not received by this date, interest will be charged to your Student Account.